Addiction Treatment Programs

 When you consume alcohol above a level that your body can regularly process, it can cause your blood pressure to increase.
-For the duration of your drinking, and for some time after your blood pressure will remain elevated.
-That’s why sustained heavy drinking can be so dangerous for your blood pressure.
+For the duration of your drinking and some time after, your blood pressure will remain elevated.
+That’s why sustained heavy drinking can be dangerous for your blood pressure.

 In a recent study by The Recovery Village, 31% of the 2,000 respondents reported high blood pressure as a result of their alcohol use.

 High blood pressure can cause a host of health issues.
 For starters, it can cause kidney damage and even lead to retinal damage.
-High blood pressure can also lead to these two potential consequences:
+High blood pressure can also lead to consequences, including:

-High blood pressure puts a strain on arteries and blood vessels throughout your entire body, including those in your brain.
-The continued stress could either cause the vessels to clog, or weaken.
-If this happens there’s a blockage of blood to the brain, or there’s bleeding into the brain, which results in a stroke.
+High blood pressure strains arteries and blood vessels throughout your entire body, including those in your brain.
+The continued stress could either cause the vessels to clog or weaken.
+If this happens, there’s a blockage of blood to the brain or bleeding into the brain, which results in a stroke.

-In order to safely lower your blood pressure to a healthy range it’s important to decrease the total amount and frequency at which you consume alcohol.
-If you’re a heavy drinker consider cutting back to more moderate levels of drinking over a sustained period of time.
-Immediately stopping alcohol consumption can be incredibly dangerous (See More: Alcohol Withdrawal & Detox) if you’re a heavy drinker.
+To safely lower your blood pressure to a healthy range, it’s important to decrease the total amount and frequency at which you consume alcohol.
+If you’re someone who drinks heavily, consider cutting back to more moderate drinking levels over a sustained period.
+Immediately stopping alcohol consumption can be incredibly dangerous if you’re a heavy drinker.

-If you’re trying to treat alcoholism in yourself or a loved one it’s always a good idea to seek out the support of an alcohol treatment center with experienced medical staff.
-This will help to ease the transition and make your path to sobriety much more tolerable.
-If you or a loved one has made the decision to stop drinking, then reach out to our team today.
+If you’re trying to treat alcoholism in yourself or a loved one, it’s always a good idea to seek out the support of an alcohol treatment center with experienced medical staff.
+This will help ease the transition and make your path to sobriety much more tolerable.
+If you or a loved one has decided to stop drinking, reach out to our team today.